tpremoli/ltn-demonstrator/docs/ethical_and_legal_considerations.md

 8. **Equitable Access:** Ensure that the simulation is designed to be user-friendly, accessible, and comprehensible for individuals of all age groups, including those with diverse backgrounds, abilities, or technological literacy.
 9. **Educational Purpose:** The simulation serves as an educational tool, facilitating an understanding of urban planning's complexities and societal impacts, while acknowledging its inherent limitations.
 10. **Restrictions in Eductional Use:** Ethical considerations necessitate a careful appraisal of the simulation's use in educational settings, particularly in terms of age-appropriateness and potential biases influencing student perceptions.
 Considerations regarding accessability should also be covered.
+11. **Community Involvement:** Active engagement with local communities is essential.
+This involves seeking their input, addressing their concerns, and incorporating their feedback into the LTN model.
+Such involvement ensures the model reflects diverse perspectives and real-world scenarios.
+12. **Respect for Community Views:** Recognize and respect the varied views within the community, ensuring that all voices, especially those from marginalized groups, are heard and considered in the simulation's development.
+13. **Consent and Privacy in Engagement:** Obtain informed consent for any data collection during community engagement activities, ensuring adherence to privacy and data protection standards.

 ## Legal Considerations: